|

 French marigolds’ spicy, very disliked scent works exceptionally well to deter brassica pests and mammals like rabbits, deer, and moles.

-• Learn More: Marigolds offer benefits to many other plants in the garden.
-We compiled the complete companion planting list for marigolds to take the guesswork out of companion planting with these beautiful flowers.
+• Marigolds offer benefits to many other plants in the garden.
+We compiled the complete marigold companion plant list to take the guesswork out of companion planting with these beautiful flowers.

 A rough brick path in a garden surrounded and edged by lush bright marigolds.